I have been a candidate for office, so I guess you could call me a recovering politician. These are my thoughts, right or wrong; they are mine!

-A child in an inner-city school that a lawmaker just voting to take funding away from this week, might have in her mind the cure for cancer locked away in it.
+A child in an inner-city school that a lawmaker is just voting to take funding away from this week might have in her mind the cure for cancer locked away in it.
 That 200 million dollar tax cut you bought with that budget cut just killed millions.
 Feel proud?

 That arts budget you just slashed?
 There goes the only outlet that an 11-year-old had in Chicago.
 Now he will be lured into a gang lifestyle.
-But hey, you get to save $25 bucks a year on your taxes.
+You get to save $25 bucks a year on your taxes.

-Education is the ONLY, I mean the only true budget area that pays back in dividends that can be multiplied in the billions.
+Education is the ONLY; I mean the only real budget area that pays back in dividends that can be multiplied in the billions.

-And the sooner we realize that and start investing in the creativity of our teachers and students, the faster our nation truly becomes “great again.”
+And the sooner we realize that and start investing in the creativity of our teachers and students, the faster our nation indeed becomes “great again.”

 Common Sense is a page that offers opinion and satire of the events of the day.
 While we take every precaution to have the facts, it is not intended to be a news source.
 We at Common Sense hope that you use common sense when reading all internet “news.”

 Like what you see?
 Subscribe for updates!